Do you have a Swarm of Bees?

-Encourage people to keep away from the area where the bees are swarming and leave them be.
+Encourage people to keep away from the area where the bees are swarming and contact us.
 If the bees chase you…RUN

-Bees can swarm on Lamp Posts, Fire Hydrants, Benches, Buildings, Chimneys, Trees or any static object and in the most akward of places..
+Bees can swarm on Lamp Posts, Fire Hydrants, Benches, Buildings, Chimneys, Trees or any static object and in the most awkward of places.
 The size of the swarm can vary.

 Bees in swarm mode are not prone to stinging but it can happen.

-Do not attempt to kill them as bees are hugely vital to the planet and in helping to keep us all fed because of their role as pollinators
+Do not kill them as bees are hugely vital to the planet and in helping to keep us all fed because of their role as pollinators.

 Contact us at 0862064919 if you are concerned about a swarm.

 Is it a Honey Bee, a Solitary Bee or a Wasp?